vectordotdev/vector/website/content/en/highlights/2021-11-16-CSV-enrichment.md

-2021-11-16-CSV-enrichment.md
 ---
 date: "2021-11-15"
-title: "CSV enrichment of data"
+title: "Enrich your observability data with CSV"
 description: "A guide to using the new CSV enrichment feature"
 authors: ["barieom", "lucperkins"]
-pr_numbers: []
+pr_numbers: [9069]
 release: "0.18.0"
 hide_on_release_notes: false
 badges: